-If several diagnostic events are pending at the same time, only the diagnostic message with the highest priority is displayed.
+If two or more diagnostic events occur simultaneously, only the diagnostic message with the highest priority is shown.
 Additional pending diagnostic messages are shown in the Diagnostic list submenu .
-The following order of priority applies: F, C, S, M. If several diagnostic events with the same status signal are pending at the same time, the numerical order of the event number dictates the order of priority in which the events are displayed, e.g. F042 appears before F044 and before S044.
+The status signal dictates the priority in which the diagnostic messages are displayed.
+The following order of priority applies: F, C, S, M. If two or more diagnostic events with the same status signal are active simultaneously, the numerical order of the event number dictates the order of priority in which the events are displayed, e.g.: F042 appears before F044 and before S044.